Google News Sitemap: How to Create, Submit, and Audit It Correctly

 Critical Mistakes to Avoid When Managing News Sitemaps

-• Publication names that do not match the display name registered in Google News
+• Publication names that do not match the publication name associated with the article

-• Titles that are vague, keyword-stuffed, or promotional in tone
+• Titles that are keyword-stuffed, vague, promotional, or different from the visible headline

 Advanced Optimization and the Evergreen Value of News Sitemaps